Just Eat: TV advertisements UK

 From 2020, American rapper Snoop Dogg appeared in Just Eat advertisements.

-In May 2022, it was announced American singer songwriter Katy Perry would replace Snoop Dogg in the Just Eat advertisements.
+In May 2022, it was announced that American singer-songwriter Katy Perry would replace Snoop Dogg in the Just Eat advertisements.

+In October 2023, American rapper Latto and singer-songwriter Christina Aguilera were introduced in a new promotional advertisement for Just Eat, taking over from Perry.

 Sponsorship

-In May 2014, it was announced that Just Eat would be the primary shirt sponsor for Derby County Football Club for the 2014–15 season.
-The sponsorship lasted for three years until the end of the 2016–17 season.
+In May 2014 Just Eat became the primary shirt sponsor for Derby County Football Club for the 2014–15 season.
+The sponsorship lasted until the end of the 2016–17 season.

 In July 2015, Just Eat became the primary shirt sponsor for Oud-Heverlee Leuven for the 2015–16 season.
-In spite of the relegation of the team to the Belgian First Division B, Just Eat and OH Leuven announced on 19 May 2016 that they would continue their partnership, although Just Eat would no longer feature on the front but rather on the back of shirts for the 2016–17 season.
+The team was relegated to the Belgian First Division B. The sponsorship continued, with Just Eat advertised on the back, rather than the front, of shirts for the 2016–17 season.

 Just Eat sponsored the fourteenth and fifteenth series of The X Factor (UK), replacing TalkTalk.

-Just Eat also sponsors the official Edinburgh cycle hire scheme, which was named Just Eat Cycles from its start in September 2018.
+Just Eat also became sponsors for the official Edinburgh cycle hire scheme, which was named Just Eat Cycles from its start in September 2018.

-Starting in 22 March 2021, Just Eat became the sponsors of the UEFA men's club competitions and the women's competitions along with the other Just Eat Takeaway subsidiaries worldwide starting in the 2021–24 cycle for the UK, French, Spanish, Swiss, Italian and the Irish markets, after being awarded the first–ever confederation–wide sponsorship contract in the UEFA Euro 2020.
+Starting on 22 March 2021, Just Eat became the sponsors of the UEFA club competitions along with the other Just Eat Takeaway subsidiaries worldwide starting in the 2021 to 2024 cycle for the UK, French, Spanish, Swiss, Italian and the Irish markets, after being awarded the first-ever confederation-wide sponsorship contract in the UEFA Euro 2020.

 Business model

-In the UK, Just Eat charges restaurants £699 to join the service, and for each order placed through the website or mobile app, a 13-14% commission.
-Over 90% of the company's revenue comes from the commissions.
+In the UK, Just Eat charges restaurants £699 to join the service, plus a 13–14% commission for each order placed through the website or mobile app.
+Over 90% of the company's revenue comes from the commission.

 Although Just Eat requires restaurants to provide evidence of registration with their local council when joining the service, a 2017 audit found 35 unlicensed restaurants with no hygiene rating.
-In October 2018, a BBC investigation had found that half of the takeaway outlets in England rated zero for hygiene by the Food Standards Agency in Manchester, Bristol and London appeared on the Just Eat app.
+In October 2018, a BBC investigation found that half of the takeaway outlets in England rated zero for hygiene by the Food Standards Agency in Manchester, Bristol and London appeared on the Just Eat app.

-In December 2021, Just Eat has partnered with Asda to join the grocery delivery industry, marking the company's first partnership with a supermarket in the UK.
+In December 2021, Just Eat partnered with Asda supermarket to deliver groceries, the company's first partnership with a supermarket in the UK.

+In July 2023, Just Eat entered a partnership with Nisa convenience stores, for Just Eat to deliver items in less than 30 minutes for Nisa customers who use the Just Eat app booking system.

 Markets

-As of June 2022, the Just Eat brand operates in seven countries in Europe, those being: the United Kingdom, Denmark, Ireland, Italy, France, Spain and Switzerland.
+As of June 2022, the Just Eat brand operated in Denmark, France, Ireland, Italy, Spain, Switzerland, and the United Kingdom.